MicrosoftDocs/windows-dev-docs/windows-apps-src/input-and-devices/pen-and-stylus-interactions.md

 By default, ink input is processed on a low-latency background thread and rendered "wet" as it is drawn.
 When the stroke is completed (pen or finger lifted, or mouse button released), the stroke is processed on the UI thread and rendered "dry" to the [**InkCanvas**](https://msdn.microsoft.com/library/windows/apps/dn858535) layer (above the application content and replacing the wet ink).

-The ink platform enables you to override this behavior and completely customize the inking experience by custom drying the ink input.
+The ink platform enables you to override this behavior and completely customize the inking experience by custom drying the ink input and providing more efficient management of large, or complex, collections of ink strokes.

 Custom drying requires an [**IInkD2DRenderer**](https://msdn.microsoft.com/library/mt147263) object to manage the ink input and render it to the Direct2D device context of your Universal Windows app, instead of the default [**InkCanvas**](https://msdn.microsoft.com/library/windows/apps/dn858535) control.

 By calling [**ActivateCustomDrying**](https://msdn.microsoft.com/library/windows/apps/dn922012) (before the [**InkCanvas**](https://msdn.microsoft.com/library/windows/apps/dn858535) is loaded), an app creates an [**InkSynchronizer**](https://msdn.microsoft.com/library/windows/apps/dn903979) object to customize how an ink stroke is rendered dry to a [**SurfaceImageSource**](https://msdn.microsoft.com/library/windows/apps/hh702041) or [**VirtualSurfaceImageSource**](https://msdn.microsoft.com/library/windows/apps/hh702050).
 For example, an ink stroke could be rasterized and integrated into application content instead of as a separate **InkCanvas** layer.
-This also allows for more performant management of large or complex collections of ink strokes.

 For a full example of this functionality, see the [Complex ink sample](http://go.microsoft.com/fwlink/p/?LinkID=620314).